 - United States: In the US, it’s mostly known as ‘Malabar spinach’, ‘Ceylon spinach’, ‘Indian spinach’, ‘Vine spinach’, or ‘Climbing spinach’.

 Is Malabar Spinach Slimy?

 Malabar spinach is a very slimy vegetable, although it doesn’t always feel that way because of its mild flavor.
 However, the thick leaves of this green are covered in a sticky substance called mucilage which gives them their slippery texture.
-This substance is known to have various health benefits and has been used medicinally in China for thousands of years.
+This substance is thought to have various health benefits and has been used medicinally in China for thousands of years.

-Despite the slime factor, Malabar spinach is still a popular vegetable and can be enjoyed in many different ways!
+Despite the slime factor, Malabar spinach is still a popular vegetable and can be enjoyed in many different ways.
 You can use it as regular spinach or kale to make delicious salads and sautéed dishes.
 You can add it to soups or stews for extra nutrients and flavor.
 Finally, don’t forget about incorporating Malabar spinach into your smoothies!
 It is especially delicious when paired with berries and other fruits.